magento/devdocs/src/guides/v2.3/howdoi/admin/customize_admin.md

 Both the grid and the configuration form are implemented using UI components.

-To change the grid view, you need to [customize the grid](#customize-the-grid) configuration by adding your custom `design_config_listing.xml` in your module.
+To change the grid view, you need to [customize the grid](#customize-the-grid) configuration by adding a custom `design_config_listing.xml` to your module.

 To change the available design settings you need to [customize the grid](#customize-the-grid) configuration by adding your custom `design_config_form.xml` in your module.
-If you add a new field, you must also declare it in `di.xml` how it is processed and saved.
+If you add a new field, you must also declare it in `di.xml` on how it is processed and saved.

 ## Customize the grid
 The grid containing the configuration scopes is implemented using the [grid UI component]({{page.baseurl}}/ui_comp_guide/components/ui-listing-grid.html).